Skip to Content

 Closeup photo of a table with buckets and bowls full of barbecue foods.

-Food from the Hoop-Dee-Doo Musical Review at Fort Wilderness Campground.
 Photo by David Roark, courtesy of Disney Parks.

 As with the character meals, you’ll need the regular or Deluxe dining plan if you want to use dining plan credits toward a Signature dining meal or dinner show.